Weaver D's Delicious Fine Foods

 The automatic for the people slogan was used later in 1992 by Al Gore during a presidential campaign in Athens.

 The star-shaped metal sculpture on the album's front cover, photographed by Anton Corbijn, was taken in Miami, but fans of the band came looking for it at the restaurant.

 At the height of its popularity the restaurant served around 300 lunches, but it began to struggle financially from 2012, battling against the possibility of foreclosure.
 A worker came to shut off the restaurant's gas supply on September 28, but Weaver managed to defuse the situation.
 Local residents rallied, donating money and bringing more customers to the restaurant.

 Another Athens band, the B-52s, are also fans of the restaurant.
 "I once sent food to them in Reno by FedEx," explained Weaver in 2003.

 Weaver was born in Athens in 1954 and grew up in Baltimore, Maryland.
 He returned to Athens around 1979.
 In 1999, he released an autobiography–recipe book titled Automatic Y'all – Weaver D's Guide to the Soul.

 The restaurant was put up for sale in October 2025.
+It closed on February 26, 2026, after 40 years in business.
+The building was purchased by local restaurant chain operator Joe Nedza, and now serves as the location for a chicken tender restaurant.